davepar/gcalendarsync/README.md

 ## Custom column names

 Custom column names are now supported.
 In the script, find the "titleRowMap" variable.
 Change the second entry on each line to match your column names.
+If you're not using one of the optional fields, just leave it in titleRowMap.

 ## Time zones